Being disabled doesn't mean you can't have a rewarding and awesome sex life.

 The term "sexuality" can be used a lot like the word "sex."
 They're both terms we say and hear a lot, but which often aren't clearly defined.
 We take for granted everyone knows what sexuality means, a heck of an assumption to make with something that covers so many important things and can feel as murky as Lake Erie.
 So: what's it all about?

-Worried you or a sexual partner might be pregnant?
+Worried you might be pregnant?
 Evaluate your risk, find out what steps you may need to take next, check in with your feelings and by all means, breathe.
 We're here to walk you through it.

-Usually sexual anatomy is taught through the lens of reproduction, so it’s all about penises and vaginas, testes and uteri.
-But through the lens of of pleasure and sexual response, sexual anatomy looks a lot different.
+Usually sexual anatomy is taught through the lens of reproduction, so it’s only about penises and vaginas, testes and uteri.
+Seen through the lens of of pleasure, sexual anatomy looks different.

 Our giant 25-page guide to birth control options provides in-depth info on contraceptive choices to help you find your BC BFF.

 Have a peek at S.E.X., the in-depth and inclusive young adult sexuality guide by Scarleteen founder Heather Corinna, newly updated for 2016!